StackVista/stackstate-docs/use/views/k8s-events-perspective.md

 ## Filter displayed events

-The events displayed can be filtered in the **filters** menu on top right corner of the view UI.
+The events displayed can be filtered in the **filters** menu in the top right corner of the view UI.
 Event filters will be applied to all the events shown in the view: the events perspective, highlights perspectives and the timeline.

 ### Filter by properties